On Graph Odd Edge-Colorings and Odd Edge-Coverings: Proof of Theorem

-We assign color $3$ to $E(F')$ and then apply Lemma~\ref{forest} to give an odd $2$-edge-coloring to the forest $\hat{F}$, using colors $1$ and $2$.
-Consider any vertex $w\in (N_G''(v)-V(P))$.
+Assign the color $3$ to $E(F')$ and take an odd $2$-edge-coloring of the forest $\hat{F}$ with color set $\{1,2\}$.
+Consider any vertex $w\in (N_G''(v)- V(P))$.
 We extend the odd coloring to the edges of $\mathcal{B}_{vw}$.
-If the edge set $E_{G_1}(w)$ has received only color $3$, then the bouquet $\mathcal B_{vw}$ of two edges receives color $1$ and color $2$, respectively.
-Otherwise, if the edge set $E_{G_1}(w)$ has already received color $1$ (or $2$), we assign this color also to $\mathcal B_{vw}$.
+If the edge set $E_{G_1}(w)$ has received only the color $3$, then color the bouquet $\mathcal B_{vw}$ (consisting of two edges) with $1$ and $2$.
+Contrarily, if the edge set $E_{G_1}(w)$ has already received the color $1$ (or the color $2$), we assign this color also to $\mathcal B_{vw}$.
 The remaining uncolored edges are the edges of $P$ and the edges connecting $P$ and $v$.
 These form a graph $H$, which has exactly the same structure as described in Lemma~\ref{two_ways}, leading to two possible cases. \begin{enumerate} \item[Case $1$.]
-If both colors $1$ and $2$ appear an even number of times in the edge set $\bigcup_{w\in (N_G''(v)-V(P))}\mathcal B_{vw}$, we use the first method in Lemma~\ref{two_ways} to assign colors to $E(H)$. \item[Case $2$.]
-If both colors $1$ and $2$ appear an odd number of times in the edge set $\bigcup_{w\in (N_G''(v)-V(P))}\mathcal B_{vw}$, we use the second method in Lemma~\ref{two_ways} to assign colors to $E(H)$. \end{enumerate}
+If both colors $1$ and $2$ appear an even number of times in the edge set $\bigcup_{w\in (N_G''(v)\backslash V(P))}\mathcal B_{vw}$, we use the first method in Lemma~\ref{two_ways} to assign colors to $E(H)$. \item[Case $2$.]
+If both colors $1$ and $2$ appear an odd number of times in the edge set $\bigcup_{w\in (N_G''(v)\backslash V(P))}\mathcal B_{vw}$, we use the second method in Lemma~\ref{two_ways} to assign colors to $E(H)$. \end{enumerate}

 In either case, we can obtain an odd $3$-edge-coloring for the graph $G\backslash \{e\}$.
+Note that the color $3$ appears at both endvertices of $e$.
+By assigning the color $4$ to $e$ we complete a nice coloring of $G$, a contradiction.